Bloomberg-Beta/Manual/1 - Manual.md

 ### How much risk do we take

 Since we bet early, and expect the vast majority of our portfolio companies to fail to return much money, our winners need to be big.
-We fully expect that, if we succeed, one investment we make will return our entire fund.
+We fully expect that, if we succeed, one investment will return our entire fund.
 So we need to believe that every company could be that investment.

 We prefer enormous growth in modest markets to modest growth in enormous markets.
 We believe that tends to be a more reliable signal of a company's greatness -- it is harder to serve 100 customers exceptionally than to serve 10,000 customers poorly.
 And we learned, in part from the example of Bloomberg's growth from one category of the financial industry to another, that deeply understanding each type of customer gives you an exceptional ability to lead an industry.